azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Energy/Demand Forecasting/Energy Demand Forecast Technical Deployment Guide/README.md

 3. AzureMLBatchScoring activity.
 This activity calls the Azure Machine Learning web service to generate new demand forecasts for the next 24 hours and save the results to Azure Blob storage.

 All the activities above are scheduled to run every hour.
-For each JSON file in the ***HourlyScoringPipelines*** folder, set the active period to be the same as **AggregateDemandDataTo1HrPipeline** and deploy the pipelines as described previously.
+For each JSON file in the ***HourlyScoringPipelines*** folder,
+- Set the active period to be the same as **AggregateDemandDataTo1HrPipeline**
+- Replace all four *`<storage account name>`* with your Azure storage account name obtained in [Azure Storage Account](#azure-storage-account).
+- Deploy the pipelines as described previously.

 #### Hourly copying pipelines